rositsach/Towns/README.md

 # Towns for SoftUni
 Code for the Git and GitHub Exercise
-•	{Name1} takes the role "Editor"
+* Rositsa takes the role "Editor"
-•	{Name2} takes the role "Shuffler"
+* Rositsa  takes the role "Shuffler"
-•	{Name3} takes the role "Styler"
+* Rositsa  takes the role "Styler"